ckeditor/ckeditor5/docs/features/image-upload.md

 The {@link features/ckfinder CKFinder feature} provides a bridge between the rich-text editor and [CKFinder](https://ckeditor.com/ckfinder/), a browser-based file uploader with server-side connectors (PHP, Java, and ASP.NET).

-There are two ways you can integrate CKEditor 5 with the CKFinder file manager:
+There are two ways you can integrate CKEditor 5 with CKFinder:

 * **With the server-side connector only** &ndash; In this scenario, images dropped or pasted into the editor are uploaded to the CKFinder server-side connector running on your server.
 * **With both the server-side connector and the client-side file manager** (recommended) &ndash; Images dropped and pasted into the editor are uploaded to the server (like in the first option).
 With access to the file manager, you can browse previously uploaded images, organize them, or edit them.